 The actual rate you are offered will depend on where your credit score fits in with that providers lending criteria which you won’t be privy to.
 Whether you accept the more expensive rate you are offered or not is up to you but any application for credit will show on your credit report.

-That’s why it’s a good idea to use MoneySuperMarket’s Smart Search tool which won’t leave a footprint on your credit file.
+That’s why it’s a good idea to use MoneySuperMarket’s Eligibility Checker tool which won’t leave a footprint on your credit file.
 Simply click ‘Will I get this card?’ next to each deal on the credit card tables and you will get an idea of whether you will be accepted or not.
 But not every provider uses this approach, the rate advertised is the rate you will get, you’ll either qualify or you won’t.